nadaahx/ISupply_competition/README.md

 - **Cross-Validation**: The mean accuracy across 5-fold cross-validation is 94.3%, with a standard deviation of 0.68%.
 - **Prediction Time**: The model can process 2000 items in approximately 31 seconds.
 - **Confidence Check**: About 8.8% of the predictions require manual review (marked as Medium or Low confidence).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-For any questions or issues, please open an issue on the GitHub repository.